 - From the section Europe

 Russians following the aftermath of Sunday's parliamentary election in the media could be forgiven for thinking that the country's TV stations and the press were covering different countries.

-While the main national TV stations make no mention of the opposition protests, newspapers are reporting freely on the demonstrations and their violent dispersal, and several press commentators believe the political tide appears to be turning against Prime Minister Vladimir Putin and his United Russia party."Faith"
+While the main national TV stations make no mention of the opposition protests, newspapers are reporting freely on the demonstrations and their violent dispersal, and several press commentators believe the political tide appears to be turning against Prime Minister Vladimir Putin and his United Russia party.

 Tuesday's main evening bulletins on the three main national TV channels carried only low-key reports focusing entirely on the two pro-Putin rallies held in Moscow earlier in the day.
 On Wednesday morning they largely ignored even these stories.

 One of the two state-controlled channels, Rossiya 1, broadcast a video report on the rally by United Russia's youth wing, Molodaya Gvardiya ("The Young Guard"), in central Moscow under the slogan "Clear Victory".

 Noting that 10,000 had attended the event, the channel's correspondent said all the participants shared one thing - "Faith in the future of Russia".